MirrorNetworking/Mirror/doc/Guides/DataTypes.md

 }
 ```

-However you can get it to work if you provide a custom serializer for Armor
+However, you can get it to work if you provide a custom serializer for Armor.